ckasidis/blockdutch/README.md

     ```sh
     npm run node
     ```
-2.  deploy the Auction Factory contract to local hardhat network by running the following command in the root directory of this project:
+2. In a new terminal session, deploy the Auction Factory contract to local hardhat network by running the following command in the root directory of this project:
     ```
     npm run deploy:local
     ```